Did you play one of these at school when you were younger?

 The good old days of the triangle before they became bothersome in maths questions.

 What examples can you think of that we see in everyday life?

-Builders may use this a lot for working out areas of gable ends of houses.
+Builders may need to know about triangles for working out the areas of gable ends of houses.

-You may need the area for cutting patterns in the shape of a triangle to make bunting, or make a kite
+You might need to know the area for cutting patterns in the shape of a triangle to make bunting, or make a kite.

-Before we can do any of this there is one thing we need to know and that is how to find the area of a triangle.
+Before we can do any of these, there is one thing we need to know, and that is how to find the area of a triangle.

-First we are going back to look at finding the area of a square and rectangle.
+First, we are going back to look at how to find the area of a square and rectangle.
 Why?
-It may help to understand and remember the formula for the area of a triangle
+It might help you to understand and remember the formula for the area of a triangle.

-Look what happens when a diagonal line is drawn from one corner of the rectangle to the other.
-By cutting it in half I have made triangles.
+In the diagram above, look what happens when a diagonal line is drawn from one corner of the rectangle to the other.
+By cutting it in half, I have made two triangles.
 Cutting it in half is the same as dividing by 2.

 Area = 1/2 base x height

 Now you could go barking up the wrong tree, so be careful!